Vaccination Trends

 COVID-19 Vaccination in the United States

-Weekly cumulative percent of children and adults vaccinated with the updated 2024-25 COVID-19 vaccine.
+Weekly cumulative percent of adults and children vaccinated with the updated 2024-25 COVID-19 vaccine.
 Refer to data notes for more details.

 COVID-19 Vaccination Intent in the United States

-Weekly intent for vaccination and cumulative percent of children and adults vaccinated with the updated 2024-25 COVID-19 vaccine.
+Weekly intent for vaccination and cumulative percent of adults and children vaccinated with the updated 2024-25 COVID-19 vaccine.
 Refer to data notes for more details.

 Flu Vaccine